HIVEP2-Related Syndrome

 Each family is different.
 A geneticist or genetic counselor can give you advice on the chance that this will happen again in your family.

-The risk of having another child who has HIVEP2-related syndrome depends on the genes of both birth parents.
+The risk of having another child who has HIVEP2-related syndrome depends on the genes of both biological parents.

-For a symptom-free sibling, a brother or sister, of someone who has HIVEP2-related syndrome, the risk of having a child who has the syndrome depends on the symptom-free sibling’s genes and their parents’ genes.
+For a symptom-free brother or sister of someone who has HIVEP2-related syndrome, the sibling’s risk of having a child who has HIVEP2-related syndrome depends on the sibling’s genes and their parents’ genes.

 People who have HIVEP2-related syndrome may look different.
-Appearance can vary and can include these features:
+Appearance can vary and can include some but not all of these features:

 Scientists and doctors have only just begun to study HIVEP2-related syndrome.
 At this point, there are no medicines designed to treat the syndrome.
 A genetic diagnosis can help people decide on the best way to track the condition and manage therapies.
 Doctors can refer people to specialists for: